FTC Defense Lawyer – Unparalleled Industry Knowledge

 Richard serves as outside general counsel to numerous clients throughout the United States.
 He is a partner in the law firm of Hinch Newman LLP.
 His law firm website is hinchnewman.com, where you can obtain a free consultation on most legal matters.

-Richard’s technology acumen enables him to confer with general counsel and chief information officers about issues pertaining to the privacy and security of information.
+Richard is a member of the International Association of Privacy Professionals.
+His technology acumen enables him to confer with general counsel and chief information officers about issues pertaining to the privacy and security of information.
 As a result, Richard also assists clients facing the gamut of privacy and data breach incident-related litigation, compliance and regulatory counseling matters, and internal investigation challenges to traverse a complex web of state and federal requirements.

 From children’s privacy to the international transfer of data, data protection is driven by data security.
 Richard advises leading technology businesses regarding the development and implementation of sound security plans, honoring privacy claims, and properly maintaining and disposing of sensitive personal information about consumers.